saberland/saber/rfcs/functions.md

 ### Exporting function

-A function can be exported as a page just like a normal pages, only thing you need to do is setting `config.page` option:
+A function can be exported as a page just like a normal pages, only thing you need to do is setting `config.permalink` option:

 ```js
 // functions/atom.xml.js